The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Determine if the company’s business model is healthy by looking at the last few years of annual revenues.

-Growing dividends come from growing earnings and growing earnings come partly from growing revenues.
+Dividend stocks with growing dividends have growing earnings.
+And growing earnings come partly from growing revenues.

 Are the company’s revenues in decline?
 Then, determine what the company’s plans are for turning that around.

 IBM has had a difficult time growing revenues.
+And, its starting to impact the company’s dividend growth.
 However, they frequently communicate the status of their growth initiatives.

 Picking Dividend Stocks – Step 8: Investigate The Company’s Growth Strategy